How to make a complaint

 Complaining to an agency

 Most government agencies have a complaints process on their website.
-If they don't, write to the head or Chief Executive to make your complaint.
+If they do not, write to the head or Chief Executive to make your complaint.

 Set out your complaint as clearly and briefly as possible.
 Include:

 - a description of the problem, incident or decision at issue